-Utilization of Plastic Waste in Foundry Sand Bricks
+International Journal for Research in Applied Science & Engineering Technology (IJRASET) Utilization of Plastic Waste in Foundry Sand Bricks

-Prof. A. S. Manjarekar1, Ravi D. Gulpatil2, Vivek P. Patil3, Ranjit S. Nikam4, Chetali M. Jeur5 1Assistant Professor, Civil Engg.
-Department, ^{2,3,4,5}Student of Final Year B. E. Civil Sanjay Ghodawat Institutions, Atigre, ShivajiUniversity, Kolhapur, India
+Prof. A.S.
+Manjarekar1, Ravi D. Gulpatil2, Vivek P. Patil3, Ranjit S. Nikam4, Chetali M. Jeur5 1Assistant Professor, Civil Engg.Department, Sanjay Ghodawat Institutions, Atigre, ShivajiUniversity, Kolhapur, India) ^{2, 3,4,5}Student of final year B.E.Civil, Sanjay Ghodawat Institutions, Atigre, ShivajiUniversity, Kolhapur, India)

-Abstract: Conventional building material not easily available at low cost.
-On the other hand the foundry waste Sand is abundantly available and the disposal of waste plastics (PET, PP, etc.) is a biggest challenge, as repeated recycling of PET bottles pose a potential danger of being transformed to a carcinogenic material and only a small proportion of PET bottles are being recycled.
+Abstract: There has been a considerable imbalance between the availability of conventional building materials and their demand in the recent past.
+On the other hand the foundry waste Sand is abundantly available and the disposal of waste plastics (PET, PP,etc.) is a biggest challenge, as repeated recycling of PET bottles pose a potential danger of being transformed to a carcinogenic material and only a small proportion of PET bottles are being recycled.
 In this work an attempt has been made to manufacture the bricks by using waste plastics in range of 60 to 80% by weight of Foundry Waste sand and 60/70 grade bitumen was added in range of 2 to 5% by weight of sand in molten form and this bitumen- plastic resin was mixed with Foundry waste sand to manufacture the bricks.
-In this paper, testing is done to prove this brick good than other and economic comparison is done with conventional bricks.
+The bricks manufactured possess the properties such as neat and even finishing, with negligible water absorption and satisfactory compressive strength in comparison with Foundry waste sand to satisfy the increasing demand of conventional building materials.

-Keywords: Waste Foundry Sand, Fly Ash, PET Waste, Bitumen, Compressive Strength Test, Efflorescence Test, Water Absorption Test.
+Keywords-Waste Foundry Sand, Fly Ash, PET Waste, Bitumen, Compressive Strength Test, Efflorescence Test, Water Absorption Test.